ttlew/conversation/dialog-build.md

     ![Shows the user clicking the plus sign (Add condition) icon after the first condition, which adds another field where the user can add another condition.](images/add-condition.gif)

     If you want to apply an `OR` operator to the multiple conditions instead of `AND`, click the `and` that is displayed between the fields to change the operator type.

+    The condition you define must be under 500 characters in length.

     For more information about how to test for values in conditions, see [Conditions](#conditions).
 1.  **Optional**: If you want to collect multiple pieces of information from the user in this node, then click **Customize** and enable **Slots**.
 See [Gathering information with slots](#slots) for more details.